lsst-dm/dm_dev_guide/docs/change-controlled-docs.rst

    Repeat this step for each round of CCB feedback.

-5. When the CCB approves document you create a release:
+5. When the CCB approves the document, create a release:

    1. Make two commits to the head of the release branch.
       In the first commit: